There are many different countries out there so why did I choose to live in Japan?

-Moving to a foreign country for a while or for good is among the many milestones young people nowadays want to experience before settling down.
+Moving to a foreign country for a while – or for good – is among the many milestones young people nowadays want to experience before settling down.
 We decide to live abroad for various reasons – to explore cultures, to pursue further studies, and to work and earn more, among others.

 Japan is also a land of traditional and seasonal festivals that gather many locals and foreign tourists alike.
 All throughout the year, we never run out of festivals to witness and experience in different places across the country.
-Among these festivals, three of the famous ones are the Kanda Matsuri, Tenjin Matsuri, and Gion Matsuri.
+Among these festivals, three of the most famous ones are the Kanda Matsuri, Tenjin Matsuri, and Gion Matsuri.

 I know many Filipino friends who are currently in Japan for work, and while they acknowledged that cost of living is high, they insist that it doesn’t change the fact that Japan’s relatively high salary gives them and many young professionals the opportunity to grow financially.

-Security and safety
+2. Security and Safety

-Apart from the alluring job opportunities in Japan, it is no surprise that many people want to live here because of its low crime rate.
+Apart from the alluring job opportunities in Japan, it is no surprise that many people want to live here because of the low crime rate.
 The Organization of Economic Cooperation and Development Study in 2014 named Japan one of the safest countries in the world.

-People and relationships
+5. People and Relationships

-We can choose to move to a country for all the good reasons like the ones we have mentioned above, however, I truly believe that one of the top reasons why we linger and choose to stay in a place is because of the people we meet and build relationships with.
+We can choose to move to a country for all the good reasons like the ones we have mentioned above.
+However, I truly believe that one of the top reasons why we linger and choose to stay in a place is because of the people we meet and build relationships with.

 I have made a few Japanese friends who live in Tokyo and Osaka, and they are among the reasons why I have become more and more convinced to go back to Japan.
-Should things go according to plans, I will be moving to Tokyo next year to pursue my Master’s degree.
+Should things go according to plan, I will be moving to Tokyo next year to pursue my Master’s degree.
 Otherwise, I’ll keep visiting whenever I can.